ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/igpSP/src/release/ZeroSlackr/opt/Emulators/igpSP/Misc/Docs/igpSP ReadMe from Keripo.txt

 of Zaphod's code and adding in many iPod-specific features and optimizations.
 As of the moment, the emulator is able to run at around 50-80% real-time speed (depending on the game/homebrew) compared to the full-speed PSP and GP2X versions.
+The Sansa e200 port is functional but buggy and incomplete.

 == Code ==